8dcc/scratch/C/testing/README.txt

-Simple files for testing C features or libraries.
+Simple programs for testing C features or libraries.